Bizum + MONEI

 What is Tokenization?
 And its Benefits for E-commerce

-Tokenization is not just a buzz-word in the payments industry.
-With an increase in the types of online payment methods available to customers, it's vital to add an extra layer of security to ensure sensitive credit card data is not compromised.
+Tokenization isn’t just a buzzword in the payments industry.
+With an increase in the types of online payment methods available to customers, it's vital to add an extra layer of security to ensure sensitive credit card data isn’t compromised.

-Tokenization protects sensitive data through a process of replacing the data with a non-sensitive equivalent, known as a token.
+This technology protects sensitive data through a process of replacing the data with a non-sensitive equivalent, known as a token.
 The token has no external significance or value.
-It’s a reference — or identifier — that through a tokenization system, maps back to the sensitive data.
+It’s a reference — or identifier — that through a system, maps back to the sensitive data.
 This process securely collects sensitive credit card information and prevents data theft.

 Chip cards were created to protect your bank information at in-person points of sale.
-Like chip cards, payment tokenization is designed to provide the same added security to your online purchases.
-Tokenization and chip cards prevent thieves from getting your credit card information.
-Read on to learn all about payment tokenization.
+Like chip cards, payment tokenization is designed to provide the same added security to your online purchases, preventing thieves from getting your credit card information.

 Using a token to complete the payment, instead of a PAN, makes the payment more secure.
-A merchant saves only the token in their database for future transactions.
+Only the token in your database for future transactions.
 Even with a data breach where payment tokens fall into the wrong hands, the PAN stays secure and the tokens are useless to the thieves.

 📚 Further reading: How to Accept Payments Online: 6 Step Guide